DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

 Component #2: The Ophyd Devices
 -------------------------------

-These will communicate with via hardware via EPICS to run your scan.
+These will communicate with hardware via EPICS to run your scan.
 This tutorial targets the DLS simulated AreaDetector and motors, which can be run using the launcher.

 The easiest way is:

 .. code:: shell